 - direct interference with the offender’s ability to fulfil the standard and special conditions of their sentence, particularly any programmes they may be required to attend.

-Who will be provided with information about the offender/defendant’s charges?
+Sharing information about the offender/defendant’s charges

 The employer or their identified representative will be told about the offender/defendant’s charges.
 Charges are confidential and no other employees need to know.

-Who is responsible for the offender/defendant at work?
+Responsibility for the offender/defendant at work

 Other than being responsible for providing the standard conditions for employment, the employer is not responsible for an electronically monitored employee.
-However, an employer will be asked to verify attendance and assist the Probation Officer or the EM Bail Team with any enquiry.
+However, an employer will be asked to verify attendance and assist the probation officer or the EM Bail Team with any enquiry.

 The employer is like an approved sponsor of the offender/defendant and someone who the Court expects will be a positive influence and will not intentionally allow or support non-compliance with the terms and conditions of the electronically monitored sentence, order or bail conditions.

-Yes.
 The employer must accept that the offender/defendant may be required to attend court or any other appointment that may be required in relation to their sentence or order, or the conditions of their bail and their active charges.

-What happens if the hours of work change?
+If the hours of work change